MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exallocatepoolpriorityuninitialized.md

 ## -remarks

-> [!NOTE]
-> Memory that **ExAllocatePoolPriorityUninitialized** allocates is uninitialized.
+Memory that **ExAllocatePoolPriorityUninitialized** allocates is uninitialized.
 A kernel-mode driver must first zero this memory if it is going to make it visible to user-mode software (to avoid leaking potentially privileged contents)

-See the Remarks section of [**ExAllocatePoolWithTagPriority**](nf-wdm-exallocatepoolwithtagpriority.md) for additional guidance.
+See the **Remarks** section of [**ExAllocatePoolWithTagPriority**](nf-wdm-exallocatepoolwithtagpriority.md) for additional guidance.

 ## -see-also

 [**ExAllocatePoolWithTagPriority**](nf-wdm-exallocatepoolwithtagpriority.md)

 [**ExAllocatePoolPriorityZero**](nf-wdm-exallocatepoolpriorityzero.md)